 On a molecular level, CBD from hemp is the same as CBD from marijuana.
 Franjo Grotenhermen of the International Association for Cannabinoid Medicines has been quoted saying, “CBD is CBD.
 The human body does not care where the molecule comes from.”
 Water makes a good analogy here.
 As far as your body is concerned, an H2O molecule is the same, whether it comes from a rushing river or out of your kitchen tap.
 In the same vein,10 mg of CBD from hemp oil is absorbed the same as 10 mg of CBD that you’d find in a marijuana dispensary.
-And just like with river water and tap water, neither hemp or marijuana is guaranteed healthier than the other, and much depends on outside factors, making our independent Triple Lab Tested® process all the more critical to the safety of our customers.
+And just like with river water and tap water, neither hemp or marijuana is guaranteed healthier than the other, and much depends on outside factors.
+This makes our independent Triple Lab Tested® process all the more critical to the safety of our customers.

-Finally, the entourage effect, mentioned in Sanjay Gupta’s CNN special Weed, emphasizes the need for a range of cannabinoids and other compounds in cannabis in order to be effective.
+The entourage effect, mentioned in Sanjay Gupta’s CNN special Weed, emphasizes the need for a range of cannabinoids and other compounds in cannabis in order to be effective.
 The fact is that hemp, like marijuana, contains measurable amounts of a number of terpenes and cannabinoids, including CBD and THC.
 However, the levels of THC in hemp oil are low enough not to be intoxicating, making hemp a legal, more viable alternative for many to high-THC marijuana.

-Because CBD hemp oil products are legal at the federal level in the U.S., they fill an important role for those who can’t access marijuana in their state.
+Since CBD hemp oil products are legal at the federal level in the U.S., they fill an important role for those who can’t access marijuana in their state.
 CBD hemp oil is also an alternative to marijuana for those who are interested in using CBD but are looking to avoid the negative effects of psychoactive THC.

 Types of CBD Oil Products Available

 Now that you know the difference between CBD oil and marijuana, let’s take a look at the types of CBD products you can buy.
-Medical Marijuana, Inc. brands like Real Scientific Hemp Oil™, Dixie Botanicals®, and HempMeds® include innovative CBD products like CBD oil concentrates, CBD capsules, CBD liquids and tinctures, CBD vapes, and more.
+Medical Marijuana, Inc. brands like Real Scientific Hemp Oil®, Dixie Botanicals®, and HempMeds® include innovative CBD products like CBD oil concentrates, CBD capsules, CBD liquids and tinctures, CBD vapes, and more.